canalplus/rx-player/doc/architecture/index.md

 This helps us maintaining the code and providing evolutions more quickly, as the various modules use few well-defined interfaces with the rest of the code.
-As such, the impact an evolution on a particular module has on the rest of the code is controlled and limited to these interfaces.

 Like the code, the documentation is also divided in multiple parts, which link one by one to a module in the code.